obsidianmd/obsidian-clipper/README.md

 #### Selector variables

-Selector variables allow you to extract data from the page using the `selector:` prefix.
-Selectors use the same syntax as CSS.
-For example:
+Selector variables allow you to extract data from the page.
+The syntax for selector variables is `{{selector:cssSelector:attribute}}`, where `:attribute` is optional.
+If no attribute is specified, the text content of the element is returned.

 - `{{selector:h1}}` returns text content of the first `h1` element on the page.
-- `{{selector:.author}}` returns text content of the first `.author` element on the page
+- `{{selector:.author}}` returns text content of the first `.author` element on the page.
-- Advanced nested selectors can also be used.
+- `{{selector:img.hero:src}}` returns the `src` attribute of the first image with class `hero`.
+- `{{selector:a.main-link:href}}` returns the `href` attribute of the first anchor tag with class `main-link`.
+- Nested CSS selectors and combinators are supported if you need more specificity.

 #### Schema.org variables